- 1 WHAT IS MARKETING?

-- We will conduct campaigns to make people aware of the importance of taking care of dogs.
+- We will conduct campaigns in order to make people aware about the importance of taking care of dogs.

-- Free packs of dog food will be distributed to feed the dogs those aren’t taken care of.
+- Free packs of dog food will be distribution to feed the dogs those aren’t taken care of.

 - Every year, in winters some of the street dogs will be given proper shelter to sleep.

 - Every month.
-The free workshop will be conducted in residential areas to educate people about the food requirements, required nutrients and other daily needs of the dogs.
+Free workshop will be conducted in residential areas to educate people about the food requirements, required nutrients and other daily needs of the dogs.

-From this marketing research, I have understood the importance of the marketing mix.
+From this marketing research, I have understand the importance of marketing mix.
 I have learnt to take the decisions regarding the 4PS of making the following things too :

 - Marketing and promotion of a product, etc.